 Soon, Paysinger was meeting with Roth, the chief executive at Warner Bros., and writing treatments about the struggles he faced.
 The CW bought the rights in the second meeting.
 They found a director, Rob Hardy, and a writer, April Blair.
 They identified a premise — "an outsider in two worlds" — and assembled a cast and crew.
 By April 2018, they shot the pilot. — ESPN, 2018

 The series first premiered in October 2018.
-Now, “All American” has four seasons, the last of which premiered on October 25, 2021.
+Now, "All American" has four seasons, the last of which premiered on October 25, 2021.
 Paysinger started as a consulting producer and is now a co-producer of the series.
 After all, considering that All American is based on a true story, you might as well get some consultation directly from the source.

 The Real Spencer James: Spencer Paysinger in High School and College

 After graduating from Beverly Hills High School, Paysinger attended the University of Oregon, where he played as a college football linebacker for four seasons.